Konsulttiktukka-Consulting/OT-miniprojekti/README.md

 ## Definition of Done

 For us, a task is done when
-* Intented features have been implemented and works
+* Intended features have been implemented and they work
-* Test are done for the feature and passed
+* Tests are done for the feature and passed
-* The feature has been implemented as it has been written in the backlog.
+* The feature has been implemented as it has been written in the backlog
 * Test coverage is over 75%
-* Heroku website works as wanted.
+* Heroku website works as wanted

 ## Links